What would you like to be for Halloween?

 Whether it’s an animal, an occupation, or the latest superhero, store-bought costumes are the easy choice.

-Collegeville Costumes, of Collegeville, PA, was already producing American flags as the Collegeville Flag Manufacturing Company.
+Collegeville Costumes, of Collegeville, Penn., was already producing American flags as the Collegeville Flag Manufacturing Company.

-The costume consisted of a sleeveless smock or coverall, screen printed with a design that matched a vacuform mask that was held in place by an elastic band.
+The costume consisted of a sleeveless smock or coverall, screen printed with a design that matched a Vac-U-Form mask, which was held in place by an elastic band.
+Packaged in cardboard box with a cellophane window showing the mask, most costumes sold for $2.00 or less.
+Masks were often sold separately as well.

-Ben Cooper Inc. was founded in 1937 and eventually became the largest manufacturer of Halloween costumes.
+Ben Cooper, Inc. was founded in 1937 and eventually became the largest manufacturer of Halloween costumes.
+Founder Ben Cooper Sr. started as a costume designer for Harlem’s Cotton Club and the Ziegfeld Follies.

-Ben Cooper was the first costume company to obtain the licensing rights for the Star Wars characters in 1977.
+Ben Cooper was the first costume company to obtain the licensing rights for Star Wars characters Darth Vader, C-3PO, Chewbacca, and a Strormtrooper in 1977.

 Despite their popularity, all the costume companies took a financial blow following the Tylenol poisoning scare in September 1982.
 Parents were afraid of tainted candy and kept their children from trick-or-treating that year.

-Additionally, the ill-fitting masks finally came under scrutiny for reducing visibility, and other styles became more popular.
+Additionally, the ill-fitting masks finally came under scrutiny for reducing visibility, and other more realistic styles became more popular.

 Collegeville Costumes shuttered in 1996, following the shutdown of Ben Cooper in 1992.